-The ARISE programme gives fellowships for technology developers and engineers, to advance technology and method development in the life sciences and learn how to lead service providing research infrastructures.
+We hire researchers and engineers to advance technology and methods in life sciences and learn how to lead service providing research infrastructures.

-Technology development, especially with the purpose of enriching service provision in the life sciences, is currently one of EMBL’s main strategic focuses.
-EMBL groups are developing technologies in imaging, chemical biology, computational modelling, microfluidics, robotics, X-ray optics, high-precision mechanics, data acquisition, automation, bioinformatics and software development, and integrated structural biology.
+Our groups are working on imaging, chemical biology, computational modelling, microfluidics, robotics, X-ray optics, high-precision mechanics, data acquisition, automation, bioinformatics and software development, and integrated structural biology.

 The technologies they develop help scientists to further understand topics in genome, structural, developmental and planetary biology, cell and tissue biology, translational research, or drug design.